Patrick Mahomes II Player Prop Bets for NFL Week 6 | Kansas City vs. Washington 10/17/2021

 - Mahomes has passed for 1,479 yards (295.8 per game) while completing 69.2% of his passes (135-for-195), with 16 touchdowns and six interceptions.

-- He has added 153 rushing yards (30.6 ypg) on 23 carries while scoring one touchdown on the ground.
+- He's also contributed on the ground, with 153 rushing yards (30.6 ypg) on 23 carries with one rushing touchdown.

-- The Chiefs have run 60.7% passing plays and 39.3% rushing plays this season.
-They rank fifth in the NFL in scoring.
+- The Chiefs, who rank fifth in the NFL in points scored, have attempted a pass 60.7% of the time while running the ball 39.3% of the time.

-- Mahomes has thrown 28 passes in the red zone this season, 63.6% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Mahomes' matchup with Washington.